 Turn gate reviews into a strategic advantage

-Done well, gate reviews are more than checkpoints — they’re structured go/no‑go decision moments that keep projects aligned with strategy, protect budgets, and stop “zombie” work from dragging teams off course.
-Clear, consistent criteria at each gate make those decisions faster, fairer, and easier to explain across the organization.
+When done well, gate reviews are more than checkpoints; they’re structured go/no-go decision points that keep projects aligned with strategy, protect budgets, and prevent “zombie” work from dragging teams off course.
+With AI-augmented governance, those decisions are faster, sharper, and grounded in real-time data rather than stale status reports.
+Consistent criteria at each gate make those decisions fairer and easier to explain across the organization.

-Use monday work management to standardize gate reviews, centralize criteria and documentation, and give stakeholders real‑time visibility into every stage of your projects.
+Use monday AI Work Platform to standardize gate reviews, centralize criteria and documentation, and give stakeholders real-time visibility into every stage of your projects.

 What are gates in project management?